 Galaxy S10: What You Need to Know (All the important stuff)

-We could go on and on about a sleek new design, talk about the big curved AMOLED displays, or explain all of the specs, but none of that really matters.
+We could go on and on about a sleek new design, talk about the big curved AMOLED displays, or explain all of the specs, but that’s all just rumors so far.
 The Galaxy S10 and S10+ will be Samsung biggest, fastest, and best phones ever released.
-We don’t know what it’ll look like yet, so we’ll save that for later.
+We don’t know what it’ll look like yet though, so we’ll save all that for later.
 You can bet that they’ll slim down the bezels considerably, and hopefully, Samsung doesn’t copy the iPhone X notch.

 What’s important is that rumors suggest Samsung will release three phones this year, one will have triple cameras, and they’ve combined years of R&D into a 10th-anniversary flagship Galaxy S10.